alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 Let’s take a look at the column `YearBuilt`.
 There are a couple of options of how we could represent this:

 - We could choose to make it a categorical feature, having a category per year.
 This would avoid losing the information about the actual year each house was built, which may be significant.
-For example, Georgan houses may typically be worth a different amount to houses built in the Victorian Era.
+For example, Georgian houses may typically be worth a different amount to houses built in the Victorian Era.
 The creation of so many categories, however, is unlikely to be helpful in our model.

 - A preferable approach would be to calculate the number of years old each house is at the point of sale.
 Unfortunately, we don't have data about the year of sale of each house so this isn't possible.